-In collaboration with the East Jerusalem branch of the Jerusalem Municipality’s Department of Social Services HCS is also addressing the dental problems of the city’s Arab children by providing free dental treatment at our PEF clinic in its Bridging the Gap program.
+In collaboration with the East Jerusalem branch of the Jerusalem Municipality’s Department of Social Services HCS is also addressing the dental problems of the city’s Arab children by providing dental treatment at our PEF clinic in its Bridging the Gap program.
 In addition HCS promotes equality, tolerance and co-existence by creating positive experiences between Arabs and Jews.

 HCS initiated Embracing the Future- a revolutionary orthodonture program for teens.